gmullerb/react-reducer-provider/docs/typings.md

 * `Sync<T>`, which is the default (`Sync<void>`), and there is no need to be specified.

 > [1] Only the usual Flow or Typescript configuration (e.g. no need for @types package).
 > [2] I prefer Typescript over Flow, i.e. Flow is only tested here (in this project), so feel free to create an issue if something wrong is found.
+And Flow typings can be a little obsolete compare to Typescript.

 ## Synchronous Reducer/Mapper